Parts of the Brain and Their Functions

-Let’s first explain some ideas in order to talk be able to follow up with the parts of the brain and their functions.
+To talk about the parts of the brain and their functions, we first need to clear up a few things.
 There’s the head, the encephalon, and the cerebrum.
 The head includes the encephalon and the cerebrum, but it also includes other structures that correspond to the senses and the face.

 The encephalon comprises every part of the nervous system contained in the skull.
 This, together with the spinal cord, makes up the central nervous system.
 The encephalon contains the cerebrum together with the thalamus, hypothalamus, medulla oblongata, and cerebellum.

-Thus, the brain comprises only the following components: cerebral cortex, basal ganglia, limbic system, hippocampus, and amygdala.
+Thus, the cerebrum comprises only the following components: cerebral cortex, basal ganglia, limbic system, hippocampus, and amygdala.
 Its other structures aren’t part of the cerebrum, strictly speaking.

 The cerebral cortex and its functions

-The cerebral cortex is the most visible part of the brain.
-It’s a thin, gray sheet that covers the entire surface of the cerebral hemispheres.
-Also, it’s the most developed component of all parts of the brain and its functions, without a doubt.
+The cerebral cortex is the most visible part of the brainit’s the most developed component of all parts of the brain and its functions, without a doubt.

 Furthermore, the cerebral cortex, or simply cortex, has a rough, folded appearance.
 It represents 80% of the total weight of the brain and contains 20% of the total number of neurons — brain cells.
 It also has 60 million cells that aren’t neurons.